kristi/pathify/README.md

 After you've activated the example, your prompt should show `[example]`.

 This example adds `/sbin` to your path.
 You can now run commands from `/sbin` without the full path.

-Example: show the shutdown help
+Example: Without `/sbin` in your path, you would have to run `/sbin/shutdown`.
+But now that you are in the example pathify environment, you can call shutdown without its path.
+To show the shutdown help, run

     shutdown -h